simbacity/superapp/README.md

 Add a token to the `InviteCode` table.

-After that you can run these commands and sign up via Google with your invite code token:
+After that you can run these commands:
 ```
 yarn dev
 yarn dev:apps
 ```

+Then visit `http://localhost:3000` and sign up via Google with your invite code token.

 ## Run tests
 ```